1. Getting Started - Prepare for the repair

 2. Open the Hood - How to pop the hood and prop it open

 3. Remove Filter - All of the steps needed to remove the air filter

 4. Replace Filter - Insert the filter and put everything back in place

 5. More Info. - Additional thoughts on changing the filter

 The engine air filter in your 2004 Buick Century cleans the air that enters your engine.
 You should change the filter on your Century at least once a year or every 20,000 miles, whichever comes first.
 If you drive in dusty or sandy conditions, you should change your filter more frequently.
 A dirty air filter will cause your Century to lose 1 - 3 mpg, depending on your driving, you can save 70 - 100 gallons of gas per year simply by changing your filter regularly.
 The video above, shows you where the engine air filter is located in your Century and how to change it!

 In addition to improving the fuel economy of your Century, regularly replacing your air filter will put less strain on your engine.
 These filters are fairly inexpensive, so check out our parts page for great deals and coupons on a new one (tip: buy several, when you go to check the filter on your Century, you can easily swap it for a new one if it is dirty).
 Be sure to adhere to a recurring schedule for your 2004 Buick Century replacement.

-Don't send mixed signals - if your turn signal doesn't blink, or blinks rapidly, you likely have a burnt out bulb
+If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb